Home

 The Fund

-The VT Gravis UK Infrastructure Income Fund invests in the UK listed infrastructure sector.
+The TM Gravis UK Infrastructure Income Fund invests in the UK listed infrastructure sector.
 Designed to give regular income, preserve capital and protect against inflation.

 The Fund is a UK UCITS V, open-ended investment company (OEIC)